sean-levvel/aws-sa-associate-saac02/README.md

 - can be combined with health checks

 ## Latency Based routing
 - use latency-based routing when optimising for performance and user experience.
 - latency-based routing supports one record with the same name in each aws region
-- the record returned is the one wich offers the lowest estimated latency and is healthy
+- the record returned is the one which offers the lowest estimated latency and is healthy

 ## Geolocation Routing
 - the location of customers and resources are used for routing
-- us state, country, coninent, or default
+- us state, country, continent, or default
 - ip check verify the location of the user
-- only revelant location records
+- only relevant location records
 - ideal for restricting content
-    - regional restrictions, language specific content, or load balancing accross regional endpoints
+    - regional restrictions, language specific content, or load balancing across regional endpoints

-## Geoproximity
+## Geo Proximity
-- Geoproximity routing lets Amazon Route 53 route traffic to your resources based on the geographic location of your users and your resources.
+- Geo Proximity routing lets Amazon Route 53 route traffic to your resources based on the geographic location of your users and your resources.
 You can also optionally choose to route more traffic or less to a given resource by specifying a value, known as a bias.
 A bias expands or shrinks the size of the geographic region from which traffic is routed to a resource.
 - aims to calculate the distance between a record and a customer
-- benifits
+- benefits
     - can define a + or - bias
     - routing is distance based including bias

 ## interoperability
 - This lesson details how Route53 provides Registrar and DNS Hosting features and steps through architectures where it is used for BOTH, or only one of those functions - and how it integrates with other registrars or DNS hosting.
 - r53 normally has 2 jobs - domain registrar and domain hosting
 - allocates 3 name servers
-- creats a zone file
+- creates a zone file
 - communicates with the registry of the TLD

 # Relational Database Service (RDS)
 - Refresher
-    - realational (SQL) (RDBMS)
+    - relational (SQL) (RDBMS)
         - structure in and between tables - Schema
         - relationship between tables
     - non-relational (noSQL)
-        - no one single thing different modles
+        - no one single thing different models
         - generally a much more relaxed schema
-        - relationsihps handled differently
+        - relationships handled differently
         - kye-value
-            - a key is uniquer, and has a value - no schema no structure
+            - a key is unique, and has a value - no schema no structure
             - scaleable really fast
             - in memory
-        - wide colum store
+        - wide column store
             - partition key
             - DynamoDB - can have a 2nd key
             - unique to that table - groupings of data
         - document database
             - catalogs, user profiles, content management systems
             - whole documents, deep attribute interactions
         - column
             - interact data based on rows
             - online transaction processing (OLTP)
-        - column setore (redshift)
+        - column store (redshift)
             - all grouped by the column they are in
-            - very inificient for transactional data
+            - very inefficient for transactional data
             - great for reporting data and analytics
         - Graph
-            - relationships between things are formally defined and stored in the database itself along with the data. they are not calculated each and every time you run a query which makes the great for relationsihp driven data.
+            - relationships between things are formally defined and stored in the database itself along with the data. they are not calculated each and every time you run a query which makes it great for relationship driven data.
             - social media and HR systems
             - nodes are nouns = objects
             - relationships are known as "edges"
 ## Acid Vs Base
 - both transaction models (to and from)
 - CAP theorem - consistency, availability, partition tolerant (choose 2)
-- partition tolerance means that the system can be made of multiple network partitions, and the system continues to opoerate, even if there are a number of dropped messages or errors between these network nodes.
+- partition tolerance means that the system can be made of multiple network partitions, and the system continues to operate, even if there are a number of dropped messages or errors between these network nodes.
 - CAP theorem states that "any database product is only capable of delivery a maximum of two of these different factors"
 - ACID = consistency
-    - Atomic, Conistenst, Isolated, Durable
+    - Atomic, Consistent, Isolated, Durable
         - Exam Power up
             - Atomic - ALL or No Components of a transaction Succeeds or Fails
-            - Consistent Transactions move the databse from one valid state to another - nothing in between is allowed.
+            - Consistent Transactions move the database from one valid state to another - nothing in between is allowed.
-            - Isolated - If multiple transactions occur at once, they dont interfere with each other.
-Each executes as if its the only one
+            - Isolated - If multiple transactions occur at once, they don't interfere with each other.
+Each executes as if it's the only one
-            - Durable - once commited, transactions are durable.
+            - Durable - once committed, transactions are durable.
 Stored on non-volatile memory, resilient to power outages or crashes
             - RDS (relation) limits scaling
-- BASE = Avalability
+- BASE = Availability
     - Basically Available (BA)
     - Soft state
     - Eventually Consistent
         - Exam Power Up
-            - BA read and write operations are available as much as possible but without any consistency gaurantees - kinda, maybe
+            - BA read and write operations are available as much as possible but without any consistency guarantees - kinda, maybe
-            - base model nosql dabatabses will ensure availability of data by spreading and replicating that data across all of the different nodes of that database.
+            - base model nosql databases will ensure availability of data by spreading and replicating that data across all of the different nodes of that database.
-            - soft state: needs to deal with the data that maybe wasnt written moments ago - if we wait long enough, reads form the system will be consistent
+            - soft state: needs to deal with the data that maybe wasn't written moments ago - if we wait long enough, reads form the system will be consistent

 ## Databases on EC2
 - generally one or more ec2 instances
-- some instances to run DB's on EC2 (not normall done)
+- some instances to run DB's on EC2 (not normally done)
     - Access to the DB instance OS
     - advanced DB option tuning (DBROOT)
-    - DB or DB version AWS doesnt provide
+    - DB or DB version AWS does not provide
     - vendor demands
-    - architecture aws doesnt provide
+    - architecture aws does not provide
-- small cost if data is in two AV zones (app in Zone a / DB in Zome B)
+- small cost if data is in two AV zones (app in Zone a / DB in Zone B)
 - Why you SHOULD NOT do it
     - admin overhead
     - Backup / DR Management
     - EC2 is a Single AZ
     - EC2 is ON or OFF - no serverless - no easy scaling
-    - replication - skills, setup time, monitoring and effectieness
+    - replication - skills, setup time, monitoring and effectiveness
     - performance - aws invest time into optimize and improve.

-## RDS Architecture - Relational Databse Service
+## RDS Architecture - Relational Database Service
-- DBaaS - more accuratly described as: DatabaseServer-As-A-Service
+- DBaaS - more accurately described as: DatabaseServer-As-A-Service
 - Managed Database Instance 1+ databases
-- dont manage the physical hardware or the server os
+- don't manage the physical hardware or the server os
 - or the database system itself
 - supports MySQL, MariaDB, PostgreSQL, Oracle, Microsoft SQL Server
-- Implimentation
+- Implementation
     - cname only accessible
     - db.m5 - db.r5 - db.t3
     - gp2 should be default
     - io1 for higher Iops
     - Magnetic - long term storage use
     - allocated GB/m
     - access is configured via Security group

 ## RDS Demo
 -

-## RDS High-Availabilty (Multi AZ)
+## RDS High-Availability (Multi AZ)
 - RDS enabled synchronous replication
 - rds only the CNAME at the primary instance - cant hit the standby directly
 - failover takes 60-120 seconds
 - same region only (other AZz in the VPC)
 - backups taken from Standby (removes performance impact)
-- AZ outage, Priomary failure, manual failver, instance type change, and software patching.
+- AZ outage, Primary failure, manual failover, instance type change, and software patching.

 ## RDS Automatic Backup Snapshot and Restore
 - RTO - recovery time objective